Diving reflex: Adaptations of aquatic mammals

 Diving mammals have an elastic aortic bulb thought to help maintain arterial pressure during the extended intervals between heartbeats during dives, and have high blood volume, combined with large storage capacity in veins and retes of the thorax and head in seals and dolphins.
 Chronic physiological adaptations of blood include elevated hematocrit, hemoglobin, and myoglobin levels which enable greater oxygen storage and delivery to essential organs during a dive.
 Oxygen use is minimised during the diving reflex by energy-efficient swimming or gliding behaviour, and regulation of metabolism, heart rate, and peripheral vasoconstriction.

 Aerobic diving capacity is limited by available oxygen and the rate at which it is consumed.
 Diving mammals and birds have a considerably greater blood volume than terrestrial animals of similar size, and in addition have a far greater concentration of haemoglobin and myoglobin, and this haemoglobin and myoglobin is also capable of carrying a higher oxygen load.
 During diving, the hematocrit and hemoglobin are temporarily increased by reflex splenic contraction, which discharges a large additional amount of red blood cells.
 The brain tissue of diving mammals also contains higher levels of neuroglobin and cytoglobin than terrestrial animals.

 Aquatic mammals seldom dive beyond their aerobic diving limit, which is related to the myoglobin oxygen stored.
 The muscle mass of aquatic mammals is relatively large, so the high myoglobin content of their skeletal muscles provides a large reserve.
 Myoglobin-bound oxygen is only released in relatively hypoxic muscle tissue, so the peripheral vasoconstriction due to the diving reflex makes the muscles ischaemic and promotes early use of myoglobin bound oxygen.

 History

 The diving bradycardia was first described by Edmund Goodwyn in 1786 and later by Paul Bert in 1870.

+The diving reflex is closely linked to another physiological response inducing bradycardia—the trigeminocardiac reflex—which justifies its re-evaluation as a component of a broader family of trigeminal reflexes.